Bano Qudsia

 Bano Qudsia (بانو قدسیہ; 28 November 1928 – 4 February 2017), also known as Bano Aapa, was a Pakistani novelist, playwright and spiritualist.
 She wrote literature in Urdu, producing novels, dramas plays and short stories.
 Qudsia is best recognized for her novel Raja Gidh.
 Qudsia also wrote for television and stage in both Urdu and Punjabi languages.
-Her play Aadhi Baat has been called "a classic play".
+Her play Aadhi Baat has been called "a classic play."
 Bano Qudsia died in Lahore on 4 February 2017.

 Personal life

 Bano Qudsia was born on 28 November 1928 in Firozpur, British India, as Qudsia Chattha in a Muslim Jat family.
-Her father was a Bachelor of Agriculture and her brother Pervaiz Chattha was a painter.
-She migrated to Lahore with her family after the partition of India and had begun writing short stories while studying in class 5.
+Her father was a Bachelor of Agriculture; her mother was also a graduate and inspector of schools in British India and her brother Pervaiz Chattha was a painter.
+She migrated to Lahore with her family after the partition of India.
 She graduated from the Kinnaird College in Lahore and then joined the Government College University (Lahore) (GCU) to earn her master's degree in Urdu literature which she completed in 1951.

-Qudsia married writer Ashfaq Ahmed whom she had met at the Government College University (Lahore).
-They had three sons Aneeque, Anees and Aseer.
+Qudsia married writer Ashfaq Ahmed whom she had met at the Government College Lahore.
+They had three sons Aneeq, Anees and Aseer.
 The couple had been considered inseparable in their social lives.

 Literary work

 Qudsia's novel Raja Gidh (The King Vulture) is considered a modern Urdu classic.
-Among her more prominent writings are Aatish-i-zer-i-paa, Aik Din, Asay Pasay, Chahar Chaman, Chhotaa Sheher Baray Log, Footpath ki Ghaas, Haasil Ghaat and Hawa Kay Naam.
-The most well known plays she wrote include Tamasil, Hawa ke Naam, Seharay and Khaleej.
+Among her more prominent writings are Aatish-i-zer-i-paa, Aik Din, Asay Pasay, Chahar Chaman, Chhotaa Sheher Baray Log, Footpath ki Ghaas, Haasil Ghaat and Hawwa Kay Naam.
+The most well known plays she wrote include Tamasil, Hawwa kay Naam, Seharay and Khaleej.